Social Design Fiction

 The arch’s meaning was intentionally cryptic, designed to conceal its true significance and permit multiple interpretations, leaving observers uncertain.
 For participants in these mysteries, the arch symbolized a shared conviction that their gathering could unite individuals who advanced human destiny.
 The arch carried a succinct message: Omne vivum ex ovo — “Let the egg decide.”

-The Colorful Prince narrative revitalizes and modernizes this concept, situating it within a context shaped by individuals who practice what Frederick Engels identified as a remedy for capitalism.
+The Colorful Prince is a narrative of a group of individuals who revitalize and modernize this concept, situating it within a context shaped by those who practice what Frederick Engels identified as a remedy for capitalism.
 In 1884, Engels referred to this 'magic bullet' as sex love.

 A form of love unsanctioned and non-monogamous, which allows the egg to choose, challenges the preservation of private property and inheritance systems that underpin male supremacy and capitalism.